-- j. student

-- k. parent

-- 1. community

-- m. custodial representative, if applicable
+- j. student - k. parent - l. community - m. custodial representative, if applicable - O. Implementation - a.

-O. Implementation

-- a.
 The Wellness Committee will conduct a baseline assessment of current nutrition education and guidelines, physical activity, and other wellness related topics. - b.
 The Wellness Committee will develop a wellness program based on the adopted goals as identified by the results of the initial assessment. - c.
 Program goals will be implemented in a progressive manner annually to provide partnerships to improve planning and implementation of health promotion projects/events within each school and throughout the community. - d.
 Schools shall actively develop and support the engagement of students, families and staff in community health enhancing activities and events at the school or throughout the community. - e.
 The program will be incorporated into existing parent involvement programs. - f.
-The Wellness Coordinator will work with the Wellness Contacts regarding implementation of the program baseline data and, in subsequent years, to the prior year's data.
+The Wellness Coordinator will work with the Wellness Contacts regarding implementation of the program - V. Oversight, Evaluation, and Modification - A. The Wellness Committee will monitor the implementation of the wellness program. - B. The program will be assessed annually and data compared to the baseline data and, in subsequent years, to the prior year's data.